URL: /sports-betting-guide/how-to-bet-on-soccer

 Which Team Is Home and Which Is Away in Soccer Betting?

 The Home team is always listed first and the Away team is listed second on FanDuel.
 In most league matches this is straightforward.
-In the FIFA World Cup, there are no true home teams — even host nations can appear as the Away side depending on how FIFA lists the fixture.
-World Cup matchups are listed exactly as provided by FIFA.
+In international tournaments with no true home teams, matchups are listed exactly as provided by the governing body.
+The team listed first is treated as Home regardless of venue.

 Example: USA vs. Paraguay — USA is the Home team because they are listed first.
 Paraguay is the Away team because they are listed second, regardless of which stadium hosts the match.